 For me, this is a self-evident criterion in all of our work.
 We do sometimes carry out purely commercial assignments, such as a recent project for the design and realisation of 5200 furniture components (bed, work desk and cupboard) for a student complex.
 The expressiveness is then less important than the realisation, but they are still products that come out of our own workshop and therefore always carry our signature.

 As previously mentioned, most of our products come from our workshop in Jeppestown.
 We mainly do the steel work and assembly ourselves.
 We work with many different suppliers and right from the start we chose for a transparent negotiation method.
 Our suppliers are aware of our pricing structure and are a part of it.

 We were recently invited to a workshop at Ngwenya, a glass factory in Swaziland.
 A factory that was on the brink of death years ago but was saved by an ambitious trio.
 Only recycled glass is blown here, the kilns run on old oil from KFC and all the electricity comes from solar energy.
 Of all the glassblowers, there was just one who still mastered the profession in all its dimensions.
 Now there is a whole new generation of glassblowers at work.
 We designed a series of glasses whereby two chalices form both the glass and the foot.
 One way up the red wine glass forms the foot of the white wine glass, and vice versa.
 The glassblowers always come together with their glowing chalices to join their glasses together.

 Now a large retailer wants to sell our glasses, but we are being pressured to supply them at less than cost price.
 It’s incredible that large companies expect you to be able to reduce your margins to zero, all in the name of ‘capitalism’.
 We are in the final stages of the negotiations and are curious whether we are going to win the battle.

-Joost Alferink, DDA jury member in the category ‘Product’.
+Joost Alferink, DDA jury member and committee chair in the category ‘Product’.